-- cd – This is used to change the directory or to navigate to a different folder from the current folder.
+- cd – This is used to change the directory or navigate to a different folder from the current one.

 - mv – This is the move command.
-This helps to move a file from one directory to a different location or also to rename a file.
+This helps move a file from one directory to a different location or rename a file.

-- man – This is the command to get manual about any other command that will be used in the OS.
+- man – This is the command to get the manual about any other command used in the OS.

-- mkdir – This command is used to create new directories (and also subdirectories).
+- mkdir – This command creates new directories (and subdirectories).

 - touch – This command creates an empty file.
-This is also called as the make file command just like the make directory command.
+The make file command is also known as the create file command, similar to the create directory command.

 - rm – Just like rmdir removes the directories, rm removes the files.

-- locate – This command will help you to locate a file in the whole of storage.
+- locate – This command will help you to locate a file in the whole storage.